 The party also works for a gradual lowering of the tax burden.
 Read more about Venstre's policy here

 Since the early 1990's, Venstre has regularly been involved in activities aimed at strengthening democracy abroad.
-Venstre has undertaken a number of projects financed by "Demokratifonden."
+Venstre has undertaken a number of projects financed by "Demokratifonden" - a foundation founded by the Folketinget (Danish Parliament) to support democratic initiatives abroad.
 In this way, Venstre has contributed to capacity building of politicians in the Baltic countries and other countries in Eastern/Central Europe.

-SILBA (Support Initiative for Liberty and Democracy) was founded by Bertel Haarder (MP for Venstre) in 1995.
-SILBA has become a cross-political organisation and is now focusing on activities in Moldova, Belarus, Ukraine, Georgia, and Russia (Kaleningrad).
+SILBA (Support Initiative for Liberty and Democracy) was founded by Mr. Bertel Haarder (MP of Venstre) in 1995.
+SILBA has become a cross-political organisation and is now focusing on activities in Moldova, Belarus, the Ukraine, Georgia, and Russia (Kaleningrad).
 A number of members of Venstre are still actively involved in the work of SILBA.

 The party has two members of the Europan Parliament who have joined the Alliance of Liberals and Democrats for Europe.